monujaat18/monujaat18/README.md

 - 👋 Hi, I’m @monujaat18
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... learning new things
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development + java
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me on linkdin www.linkedin.com/in/monu-bhyan-
 - 😄 Pronouns: MONU